Owen, South Australia: Overview

 Owen has a community Church, post office, bowling club, Country Fire Service (CFS) station, primary school, public swimming pool, hotel, children's playground and a golf course.
 In its heyday in the 1950s, Owen also had a bank, police station, drapery and a butcher.

 The countryside surrounding Owen was once largely given over to sheep and cattle grazing.
 However, since the early 1990s the area has become better known for cropping (wheat, barley, canola, beans and, more recently, olives).
 The Adelaide-Balaklava broad-gauge railway line passed through Owen and the railway yard is marked by concrete grain silos typical of this region.
 The town's other main feature is a typical 1940s large concrete water tower of 98 ft in height.

-The Adelaide-Balaklava broad-gauge railway line was closed in the 2000s.

 The drift to country living and the expanding Adelaide city environs has seen a number of young families moving into the town.
 New homes are being established at the rate of 1–2 per year – a veritable building boom given the almost 40 years in which only a handful of homes were built in the town.
 In 1997, the primary school had only 35 pupils.
 By 2005, this number had risen to over 50, a sure sign of a stable future.
 Owen's hosts annual small-horse carriage driving championships which are held on the town's oval around Easter time.